 The castles of the Alsatian Jura

 Free visit all year round.
-Guide to discovering the castles of the Alsatian Jura available at the Tourist Office (€ 3).
-Parking at the foot of the castle opposite the old court or at the Tourist Office.
+Guide to discovering the castles of the Alsatian Jura available at the Tourist Office (3 €).
+Parking at the foot of the castle in front of the old court or at the Tourist Office.
 Allow 45 to 60 minutes for a free visit of the castle.
 You can download the sound points for free to listen to them on site.

 It was transformed into a garrison according to Vauban's plans (1689), burned and bombed in 1817 and finally classified as a Historic Monument in 1923.
 XNUMXth century dungeon, towers, remains of the chapel and the well offer a pleasant green stroll. .
 Free visit all year round.

-Nestled in lush greenery, the Morimont castle was mentioned for the first time in 1183 and controlled the upper valley of the largue.
-It was destroyed during the Thirty Years War by French troops.
+Nestled in lush greenery, the Château du Morimont is mentioned for the first time in 1183 and controlled the upper valley of the largue.
+It was destroyed during the Thirty Years' War by French troops.

-A guidebook entitled "Discovering the Three Castles of the Alsatian Jura" presents the castle and offers a walking tour around the castle.
+A guidebook entitled "Discovering the Three castles of the Alsatian Jura" presents the castle and offers a walking tour around the castle.